mackenziekbrooks/dci101-f22/docs/schedule.md

 		* Using this [definition](https://okfn.org/opendata/) of open data, evaluate your licenses against the three key features.
 		* Which of these features makes sense for your project?
 Are you creating original data or do you need to be more concerned with *attribution* of someone else's data?
 		* Share your findings with your neighbor.
-	* Wordpress work
-		* Return to your three favorite projects of the class.
-Let's look at their websites.
-What do you like?
-What don't you like?
-How do they organize their project pages?
-How do they style their website to reflect the goals of their project?
-		* Your turn: let's do a quick check-up on your WordPress site.
-Is it ready to receive all your project material?
-Show your site to your classmate and ask their opiion.

 **Due Monday 3/21 at 12pm**